A Simplified

 drop of the hands.
 One less thing to learn and one less

-shown in the diagram below, by not flipping the hands through impact,
+diagram below, by not flipping the hands through impact, the body

 you a more generous zone for impact.
 If you catch the ball a